EU countries to launch vaccination programs on same day | DW | 16.12.2020

 On Wednesday evening local time, Germany announced it aims to roll out the BioNTech and Pfizer vaccine against the coronavirus on December 27, the Berlin city government stated.
 The announcement followed a meeting between Health Minister Jens Spahn and health officials from Germany's 16 federal states.

-It is not known whether this will be the same date as the other 27 member states.
+It is not clear whether this will be the same date as the other 27 member states.

 Priority will given to seniors in care homes, Berlin city government announced.